calaldees/teachingWorkshops/teacherTraining/assessment.md

 Adolescent mental health prevalence increased significantly in last decade Progressive linear assessment may be a cause
 (really? but we have always had assessment?)
+Neuroplasticity is heightened in adolescence Vulnerability (mental health) and Opportunity (creativity)

 ??
 Rachel
 Exam system is disadvantaging pupils